High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Periodic ground states in . Sliding. Main results

 As we said earlier, for a given $D$, the dominant classes could be determined by an additional analysis of local \ excitations.
-A general scheme, based on a number of assumptions, was proposed in \cite{BrS}.
-A verification of the assumptions from \cite{BrS} for the HC model should be done case-by-case (which requires a combination of analytic and computer-assisted arguments).
-In this paper we comment on the cases where $D^2=65,130,324$ (an initial triple of values $D$ from Class B); see Section 4.2, Figures 10-12.
-The formal proofs are postponed until later parts of this work and will be published elsewhere.
-(On a triangular lattice $\bbA_2$, an analysis of dominance has been performed in \cite{MSS1}.)
+A general scheme, based on a number of assumptions, was proposed in \cite{Z}.
+In this paper we comment on the cases $D^2=65,130,324$ (an initial triple of values $D$ from Class B); see Section 4.2, Figures 10-12.
+On a triangular lattice $\bbA_2$, an analysis of dominance has been performed in \cite{MSS1} and on $\bbZ^3$ in \cite{MSSz3}.

-As earlier, the list of values $D$ in Table 4 is produced by using the program MinimalTriangles.java (see Supplement).

 The following Theorem guarantees that all Classes A, B0, B1, and B2 are infinite.
 It also provides a coarse description of the algebraic structure of these classes.
 Here we use the cyclotomic ring $\bbZ[\sqrt[6]{-1}]$ and its group of units $\bbU[\sqrt[6]{-1}]$.